Costs + Financial Aid - Fees + Tuition

 In addition to the tuition fees in the applicable charts above, out-of-state and international students must pay non-resident tuition fees of $372 per unit or fractional unit.

-For information on Fall 2014 fees for Non-Resident and International students, please visit the Bursar's Office website at:
+For information about Non-Resident Fees and International students, please visit the Bursar’s Office website at:

 Certain nonresident students who have attended high school in California for a minimum of three years and have graduated from a California high school (or attained the equivalent High School Equivalency Certificate issued by the California Department of Education) may be exempt from tuition fees.
 For more information on residency requirements, see the Residency web page or visit the One Stop Student Services Center in the Student Services Building.

 For complete information about establishing residency, please visit our residency page at www.sfsu.edu/future/apply/residency.html.

 Frequently Asked Questions about Exemptions from Nonresident Tuition Fees